-1. 'event should only be used on clocks
+1. posedge/negedge should only be used on clocks

-2. a process statement to model sequential logic should only have clock (and reset, if you need one) in the sensitivity list, and a process statement to model combinational logic should not have clock in the sensitivity list. (this is illustrated in detail below)
+2. An always statement used to model sequential logic should only have clock (and reset, if you need one) in the sensitivity list, and an always statement to model combinational logic should not have clock in the sensitivity list. (this is illustrated in detail below)

-3. a signal cannot change on both negative and positive edges of clock (This is specific to the design you do in the lab because the FPGA hardware does not have dual edge triggered flops.
+3. A signal cannot change on both negative and positive edges of clock (This is specific to the design you do in the lab because the FPGA hardware does not have dual edge triggered flops.
 This is true for most industrial design also.
 However, there may be some very high end designs which use dual edge triggered flops, in which case this constraint on your code gets removed.)

-4. make sure the tool is able to decipher the value of each signal under each condition.
+4. Make sure the tool is able to decipher the value of each signal under each condition.

-Synthesis friendly 'process' statements
+Synthesis friendly 'always' statements

-A. If you use process statement for a combinational logic, make sure the sensitivity list contains all inputs.
+A. If you use always statement for a combinational logic, make sure the sensitivity list contains all inputs.
 And the clock should not be amongst those inputs!
 If you feel like you need the clock, it means you want to write sequential logic.
 Think again!

-B. All processes other than the ones used for combinational logic will have a structure similar to this:
+B. All always blocks other than the ones used for combinational logic will have a structure similar to this: